Advocating For The Brooklyn Community

 All issues are queer issues.
 If elected as the first gay Black woman in New York City, it would be a priority for me to make sure that the City Council analyzes and addresses issues through a gender, racial, and queer lens.
 While I believe that symbolism has its limits, representation is important and it makes a difference when you have people from affected communities at the table, leading the conversation.
 We have to look at the particular housing needs of Black trans women and LGBTQ youth; how queer folks define and provide safety; and what affordable, accessible, and competent healthcare means for all members of the LGBTQ community.
 Policies and programming that do not account for the lived reality of those with the greatest needs is no longer acceptable, and I’m here to ensure that the queer community—both here in Brooklyn and across the rest of the city—knows this city is ours too, and it’s past time that we are centered, prioritized, and always have a seat at the table.

-LET'S TALK ABOUT GETTING MISGENDERED.
-HOW DOES THAT IMPACT YOU PERSONALLY AND AS A LEADER IN OUR COMMUNITY?
+LET'S TALK ABOUT BEING MISGENDERED.
+HOW DOES THAT IMPACT YOU PERSONALLY AND AS A LEADER OF OUR COMMUNITY?

 I am misgendered quite often—most people usually think I’m a young boy.
 I laugh it off, and do my best to politely correct folks without embarrassing them for making an honest mistake.
 As a leader in our community, being misgendered and being perceived as much younger than I am means that I’m working twice as hard to be taken half as seriously.
 I take every day in stride, and gain strength from each encounter, knowing that my mere presence provides a learning opportunity for us all (myself included).